AV-Lab/av.github.io/5-team.md

 **Dr. Majid Khonji**

 <img class="vil" src="/assets/img/majid.png" />
-Majid Khonji is an assistant professor in the EECS department at Khalifa University, UAE, a Research Affiliate with MIT Computer Science and Artificial Intelligence Laboratory (CSAIL), USA, and leading research activities of the autonomous vehicle laboratory (www.avlab.io) at KUCARS.
-He received his MSc degree in Security, Cryptology, and Coding of Information Systems from Ensimag, Grenoble Institute of Technology, France, and PhD in Interdisciplinary Engineering from Masdar Institute, UAE, in collaboration with MIT in 2016.
-Previously, he was a visiting professor at MIT CSAIL, a senior R&D technologist at Dubai Electricity and Water Authority (DEWA), and an information security researcher at Emirates Advanced Investment Group (EAIG).
+Dr. Majid Khonji is an Assistant Professor in the Computer Science Department at Khalifa University (KU).
+He leads the research activities in the Autonomous Vehicle Laboratory at the KU Center for Autonomous Robotic Systems (KUCARS).
+Additionally, he is a research affiliate with the MIT Computer Science and Artificial Intelligence Laboratory (CSAIL) in the USA.
+Dr. Khonji earned his MSc degree in Security, Cryptology, and Coding of Information Systems from Ensimag, Grenoble Institute of Technology, France, and completed his Ph.D. in Interdisciplinary Engineering at Masdar Institute, in collaboration with MIT, in 2016.
+Prior to his current role, he was a visiting assistant professor at MIT's CSAIL, a senior R&D technologist at Dubai Electricity and Water Authority (DEWA), and an information security researcher at the Emirates Advanced Investment Group (EAIG).
+His research interests include Probabilistic Planning, Artificial Intelligence, Combinatorial Optimization, Autonomous Vehicles, and Electric Mobility.

 Email: majid.khonji(at)ku.ac.ae